Bridging Perception and Planning: Towards End-to-End Planning for Signal Temporal Logic Tasks: E2E Structural Moe Model

 During training, schedule sampling with rate $\rho$ replaces $\hat{\mathbf{y}}_t$ by ground-truth position token $\mathbf{y}_t$ with probability $\rho$:

 The chosen next-frame embedding is appended to update the memory:

-\textbf{STL-Structured MoE.} Beyond the standard Mixture-of-Experts (MoE) architecture, we develop a \emph{STL-conditioned} expert-routing scheme that harnesses the compositional structure inherent in the temporal logic specification. $\mathbf{S}$ are structural STL tokens (Eq.~\eqref{eq:stl-token-enc}) denote the per-token structural memory obtained from the structural STL encoder.
-For each decoding step $t$, we determine the \emph{innermost} temporal operator whose bounded interval covers $t$, denoted by $\mathrm{op}(t)$, and assign a coarse time band within that interval, $\mathrm{band}(t)\in\{0,\ldots,K{-}1\}$.
+\textbf{STL-Structured MoE.} Beyond the standard MoE architecture, we develop a \emph{STL-conditioned} expert-routing scheme that harnesses the compositional structure inherent in the temporal logic specification. $\mathbf{S}$ are structural STL tokens (Eq.~\eqref{eq:stl-token-enc}) denote the per-token structural memory obtained from the structural STL encoder.
+For each decoding step $t$, we determine the \emph{innermost} temporal operator whose bounded interval covers $t$, denoted by $\mathrm{op}(t)$, and assign a coarse time band within that interval, $\mathrm{band}(t)\in\{0,\ldots,K{-}1\}$, where $K$ is the pre-defined interval gap.
 A deterministic map $b(\cdot)$ combines operator family and time band into one of $B$ routing buckets:

 This leverages STL compositionality: formulas decompose into operator-scoped subgoals with finite temporal support, yielding semantically meaningful buckets.

 In $L_{\text{moe}}$ decoder layers, the position-wise feed-forward network (FFN) is replaced by a sparse MoE gated \emph{within} the selected bucket $o_t$.
 Let $\{\mathcal{E}_b\}_{b=0}^{B-1}$ be a partition of experts into buckets and $\mathcal{B}(o_t){:=}\mathcal{E}_{o_t}$ the active expert set at step $t$.
 Given hidden state $\mathbf{h}_t$, the MoE output is